sublazy/rmkm/README.md

 This software is an attempt to solve a programming assignment for a job interview.

-**Note to reviewers: this assignment is not finished yet; please wait with evaluation until it's done.**

 ## The Task

 Goal: implement a loadable Linux kernel module for a pseudo-device that can calculate a median of received integers.